9 Myths about the FSA ID

 Myth #2: Only students need to create an FSA ID.

 Parents of dependent students will need to create their own FSA ID.
 This step is necessary in order to keep private information secure.
 When you set up your account, you will need to provide personal information like your Social Security number (SSN).
 You will also need to create a password, include contact information, answer challenge questions, set up two-step verification methods, set your communication preferences, and review and confirm your personal details.
 An FSA ID allows parents to update the FAFSA form with their information and sign the document.

 Myth #3: Anyone can create or use my FSA ID.

 No. Your FSA ID serves as a legal signature used for signing legally binding documents.
 Giving someone else access to your FSA ID is like having another person forge your signature on a contract.

-Don’t let anyone either create or use your FSA ID — this includes your parents, school officials, and/or loan officers.
-Restricting its use can also ease your ability to recover account information.
+Don’t let anyone either create or use your FSA ID and don’t give out your two-step verification code to anyone —this includes your parents, school officials, and loan officers.

 Myth #5: Parents and students can use the same email address or mobile phone number for their FSA IDs.